Andy-zxy-007/degree_course-management-system/README.md

 If the project goes online to the production server.
 Linux-CentOS 7.6
-Please use nginx to deploy the web front-end project. ---Just my suggestion 1.LINUX Install nginx and deploy the web front-end project  (Sucessfully!!!)
+Please use nginx to deploy the web front-end project. ---Just my suggestion--- 1.LINUX Install nginx and deploy the web front-end project  (Sucessfully!!!)
 2.LINUX Backend JAVA startup:
 eg: